kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 Navigate to your Databricks Repo in the Databricks Workspace UI.
 To pull the changes from your remote repository, look for the `Pull` button in the upper-right corner of the Repo page.
 Click it will pull the latest changes from the remote repository into your Databricks Repo.

 Next, check the available branches.
 Click on the "Branches" button located in the upper-left corner of the Repo page.
 You should see the newly pulled branch `feat/modified-classifier` in the list.
-Checkout the `feat/modified-classifier` branch by clicking on it in the list.
+Check out the `feat/modified-classifier` branch by clicking on it in the drop-down list.
 This will switch your active branch to feat/modified-classifier.

 #### Re-run your project after your changes